senior Leadership Team Biographies

 In 2017 I left SBC to become Business Manager at The Chalet School.
-In December 2018, The Chalet School converted to an Academy and joined the Brunel SEN MAT.
+In December 2018, The Chalet School converted to an Academy and joined the Brunel.
 At this point I joined the Central Team and the rest, as they say, is history.

 In addition to my Brunel role, I continue to clerk for two local governing bodies, Colebrook Junior School and Eldene Primary School.
 In my spare time, I enjoy long walks with my Border Terrier, Brody, fitness classes, reading and supporting the National Trust.

-Michelle Carter - Senior Governance Manager and CEO's PA
+Michelle Carter - Head of Governance and CEO's PA

 I grew up in Swindon with my family and haven’t moved very far from home.
 I still live locally with my husband and we have three amazing daughters, and Henry, the dog.